walmartlabs/shared-deps/README.md

 Upgrading to the latest release of, say, core.async, involves too much global replacing ... it is not *Don't Repeat Yourself*.

+More than just versioning is the challenge of maintaining the nest of exclusion rules that can occur when trying to mix and match various third party dependencies and their individual transitive dependencies.
+Having a DRY solution here keeps the project.cljs files very concise and readable.

 With this plugin, you can define *sets* of dependencies, and store them across all-sub modules in a single `dependencies.edn` file at the root of your project.

-Each sub-module can include the `shared-deps` plugin, and specify a :dependency-sets key, a list of dependency set ids.
+Each sub-module must include the `shared-deps` plugin, and specify a :dependency-sets key, a list of dependency set ids.

 `dependencies.edn` contains a single map: from dependency set id